What you’ll learn

 And, just because you feel exhausted or frustrated doesn’t mean you’re failing.
 It simply means that you may need to adjust your approach to recovery and focus on balance.

 If you’re feeling like you’ve hit recovery fatigue, know you’re not alone.
 Many people have faced it and have overcome it.
 The good news is that recovery fatigue is temporary.
-Once you recognize it, you can take steps to regain motivation and make sobriety feel more sustainable and less like a burden.
+Once you recognize it, you can take steps to regain motivation and make sobriety feel more sustainable.

-Recovery fatigue isn’t always obvious at first.
-It can creep in slowly, making you feel disconnected from your progress, unmotivated, or even resentful toward the recovery process.
+Whether you’re recovering from alcohol or substance dependency, sobriety fatigue symptoms can creep in slowly and sneak in quietly.
+These subtle symptoms can make you feel disconnected from your progress, unmotivated, or even resentful toward the recovery process.

 - Feeling unmotivated, stuck, or resentful toward recovery